 High-quality sterling silver jewellery can be rhodium plated to enhance the whiteness, brilliance and durability of the metal.
 This adds value to the piece and prevents tarnishing.

 To assure your jewellery or any other piece has the right purity of sterling silver always check for a hallmark.
 It is a legal requirement in Ireland to have precious metal jewellery hallmarked by an independent assay office when it falls into a certain weight category.
 The hallmark comprises three compulsory marks: a sponsor’s mark, a fineness mark and an assay office mark.

 Why Does Silver Tarnish?

 Over time, silver will change colour and darken as it oxidises.
 It is prone to tarnishing because of the chemical reaction with air and other metals in it, usually the copper content in the alloy.
 The copper reacts with sulphur in the air to form a layer of the compound copper sulphide.
-The colour of tarnish on silver changes as the tarnishing process advances.
-In the early stages of tarnishing the colour changes from yellow through red-brown to blue.
+The colour of the tarnish on silver changes as the tarnishing process advances.
+In the early stages of tarnishing the colour changes from yellow to red-brown to blue.
 Black tarnish is the true colour of silver sulphide which also means that the tarnish process is extremely developed.
 For these reasons it is important to learn how to clean silver effectively.

 A couple of factors influence the tarnishing process as explained by the Sheffield Assay Office: